raul23/pyebooktools/README.rst

 * ``-u``, ``--use-config``; no config variable; default value ``False``

-  If this is enabled, the main config file `config.py`_ will be used instead of the command-line arguments.
+  If this is enabled, the parameters found in the main config file `config.py`_ will be used instead of the command-line arguments.

   `:information_source:`

-    Note that any other command-line parameter that you use in the terminal with the ``--use-config`` flag is ignored, i.e. only the parameters defined in the main config file `config.py`_ will be used.
+    Note that any other command-line argument that you use in the terminal with the ``--use-config`` flag is ignored, i.e. only the parameters defined in the main config file `config.py`_ will be used.